 As the COVID crisis began to take its toll on the city and its people last year, two distinguished New Yorkers, Marc Holliday, CEO of SL Green, and Daniel Boulud, the celebrated chef and restaurateur, decided to take action to help.
 Marc and Daniel were two of the driving forces behind the creation of a non-profit organization established to help feed the city’s frontline workers who were working day and night.

-SL Green approached OTTO Brand Lab (OTTO) for help with branding the new non-profit.
-The team at OTTO was more than happy to help a long-term partner with the branding of an organization with such an amazing mission.
-David Kohler, OTTO’s Principal, talks about the OTTO team’s experience naming and branding Food1st.
+SL Green, New York City’s largest commercial landlord and a long-standing client, approached OTTO Brand Lab for help with the branding of the new organization.
+The team was more than happy to help an organization with such an amazing mission.
+David Kohler, OTTO’s Founder, talks about the OTTO team’s experience naming and branding of what became Food1st.
 Read more to find out how the branding project was accomplished in little more than a weekend.

-David Kohler: Food1st is a food program that was created for frontline workers, while helping address the food crisis in the City.
-The program provided frontline workers with healthy food, because some of these workers were eating cold pizza and drinking cold coffee at the end of their shifts.
+David: Food1st is a food program created to help frontline workers, while helping address the food crisis in the city.
+The program provided the workers with healthy food instead of cold pizza and cold coffee at the end of their shifts.
 We wanted to make sure those that were taking care of NYC’s sick were being fed well and staying healthy.
 The organization partnered with restaurants that were closed to help make the food to feed these workers.
 The program did two things, it helped restaurants pay their employees and it helped feed the frontline workers as well.

 How did you and the team approach branding Food1st?